 A minimum of 32 semester hours must be taken at Barton College.
-The last 24 semester hours must be taken at Barton.
-However, any student may take up to six semester hours at another regionally accredited college or university.
+During his or her last term at Barton College, the student may take up to six semester hours at another regionally accredited college or university.
 An approved petition prior to enrollment is required for courses taken at another institution.

 Undergraduate Graduating with Honors